Junhang0202/MatWISE/README.md

    nohup python Automated_chemical_screening.py >final_materials.txt
    ```

 You should now be able to run the code successfully.
 If you encounter any issues, please refer to open an issue on the repository for further assistance.

+## Data availability

+The results of Named Entity Recognition using the Stanza model can be found at https://github.com/Junhang0202/MatWISE/blob/main/experiment_result/stanza_result_uric_acid.csv.
+The unification results for chemical entities utilizing PubChemPy can be accessed at https://github.com/Junhang0202/MatWISE/blob/main/experiment_result/SimpleChemical_stanza_result_Iupacname.csv.
+The BioGPT model's similarity calculation results are available at https://github.com/Junhang0202/MatWISE/blob/main/experiment_result/BioGPT_CosineSimilarity.csv.
+Additionally, the automated screening of chemical entities powered by GPT-4 has been recorded and can be found at https://github.com/Junhang0202/MatWISE/blob/main/experiment_result/finish_material_screening.csv and https://github.com/Junhang0202/MatWISE/blob/main/experiment_result/finish_material_screening.txt.